Home BrittanyA getaway to Bénodet in Brittany

 Where to have a romantic dinner in Bénodet?
 Restaurant l’Alhambra

-This seaside restaurant is installed in part of an old villa built in the 20s by Dr. Boyer, with the help of the workers of the pacha of Marrakech, El Glaoui, whose doctor he had been.
-The villa, which bears the name of Ker Magdalen, the first name of the doctor’s wife, offers a unique architecture in the shape of a minaret.
-It offers a magnificent setting, with a terrace that overlooks the Coq beach.
+This seaside restaurant is located in part of an old villa built in the 1920s by Dr. Boyer, with the help of workers from the pacha of Marrakech, El Glaoui, whose doctor he had been.
+The villa, which bears the name Ker Magdalen, the first name of the doctor’s wife, features unique architecture in the shape of a minaret.
+It offers a magnificent setting, with a terrace overlooking the Plage du Coq.
 It is therefore the ideal spot for a romantic dinner with a very beautiful view of the sunset.

-We tasted: the Breton kir as an aperitif and a very beautiful selection of wines; beautiful plate of oysters and langoustines (local, and extremely fresh); Caesar salad with crispy chicken and soft-boiled egg (€14); braised lamb shank with thyme and baby potatoes (€27); saint-pierre fillet with vegetable vierge, mashed potatoes (€31); the desserts were also very good with an exotic fruit soup (€9) and a two-chocolate tart (€9.50).
+We tasted: Breton kir as an aperitif and a very beautiful wine selection; a nice plate of oysters and langoustines (local, and extremely fresh); Caesar salad with crispy chicken and soft-boiled egg (€14); lamb shank confit with thyme and new potatoes (€27); John Dory fillet with vegetable vierge sauce, mashed potatoes (€31); the desserts were also very good with a soup of exotic fruits (€9) and a two-chocolate tart (€9.50).

 Exterior of the Alhambra restaurant in Bénodet with decoration and vegetation.

-Alhambra restaurant terrace in Bénodet with a view of the Odet and its lighthouse.
+Terrace of the Alhambra restaurant in Bénodet with a view of the Odet and its lighthouse.

 Restaurant l’Alhambra